 The SSH agent (ssh-agent) is a SSH key manager that stores the SSH key in a process memory so that users can log into SSH servers without having to type the key’s passphrase every time they authenticate with the server.
 In addition to the key management feature, SSH agent supports agent forwarding, which helps to authenticate with servers that sit behind a bastion or jump server.

-We recommend taking a few steps to review how you use an SSH agent and make sure you’re using it safely.
+We recommend taking a few steps to review how you use an SSH agent and ensure you use it safely.

-and performance issues.
-We have a post that deep dives into SCP and provides a few better and modern alternatives.
+issues.
+We have a post that deepdives into SCP and provides a few better and modern

 SSH tunnels let you proxy arbitrary traffic over SSH.
 With local port forwarding, SSH tunnels let us connect to insecure protocols, securely access remote services, or even bypass content filters by using dynamic port forwarding.
 We have an in-depth guide to SSH tunnels, how they work and a few ideas for what to use them for.

 It’s a best practice not directly connect to machines, but instead access them through a bastion or jump server.
 Bastions can be hardened machines that can be placed on the internet and can become the gateway to accessing the rest of your fleet.
 If you are looking for a quick guide on creating an SSH bastion, read our post on setting up an SSH Bastion or our in-depth post on SSH bastion host best practices.
 Implementing certificate-based authentication is also considered the best method among password-based, key-based and host-based authentication.

 Before talking about the invention of the Secure Shell Protocol, it's important to

 understand a few of the technologies used before.

 rlogin (remote login) was an